Last Updated on Samuel Franklinby

-Our Darkest Dungeon money farming guide will help players acquire a healthy amount of gold in order to succeed in the challenging roguelike adventure.
+Our Darkest Dungeon money farm guide will help players with gold farming to acquire a healthy amount of currency in order to succeed in the challenging roguelike adventure.
 With gold (or money) being pivotal to many mechanics in Darkest Dungeon having a reliable method to make money while also investing it in a smart manner provides a significant safety net for players looking to beat the game.
 For example gold will allow you to reinvigorate your heroes for the next adventure, improve equipment, purchase important trinkets when they become available and in general improve your hero talents.

-When you first step into the dark adventure before you gold is sparse and places to spend it can feel nearly endless which leads many gamers to research the best way to make money in Darkest Dungeon.
-While there are many small ways to acquire and save gold the best method resolves around using the weak combat class of the Antiquarian combined with the endless supply of Stage Coach heroes to maximise gold gain.
-This tactic and others are detailed below to create a well rounded money farming guide for new players to reference as they progress and if applied early on will allow you to significantly improve the time efficiency to boost your overall hero power level.
+When you first step into the dark adventure that is Darkest Dungeon gold is sparse with many players running out of gold quickly as places to spend it can feel nearly endless and leads many gamers to research the best way to make money in Darkest Dungeon.
+While there are many small ways to acquire and save gold the best method revolves around using the weak combat class of the Antiquarian combined with the endless supply of Stage Coach heroes to maximise gold gain.
+This tactic and others are detailed below to create a diverse money farm guide for new players to reference as they progress and if applied early on will allow you to significantly improve the time required to boost your overall hero power level.

 Gold (often referred to as money) is a core currency of Darkest Dungeon with a wide array of uses to recover your heroes or empower them and as a result can quickly slip through your fingers if players aren’t careful.
 While gold can be directly looted within dungeon adventures most of your gold income will come from other loot that you acquire in an adventure such as gems (citrine, jade, onyx, emerald, sapphire, ruby), the rare puzzling trapezohedron, antiques and other miscellaneous items.
 As this relies on players leaving the adventure with this loot in their inventory it is possible to quickly spiral down in overall gold if you have repeated unsuccessful adventures.
 Other sources of gold include selling unwanted trinkets from within the trinket inventory or building the bank if players have the applicable Darkest Dungeon DLC to build districts.

-While there is a small number of sources to generate gold there is no shortage of ways to spend it in Darkest Dungeon.
+While there is a small number of sources to generate gold there is no shortage of ways to spend it in Darkest Dungeon that can leave you with no money if you aren’t careful.
 The largest investments include buying powerful trinkets from the Nomad Wagon, removing stress from heroes, removing negative quirks and locking in the best quirks for your heroes.
 With other smaller uses including provisions prior to an adventure, hero equipment upgrades and hero training to ensure your heroes are best setup to survive dungeon adventures.

-When you initially start playing Darkest Dungeon gaining money can seem like a constant uphill battle but once you understand the best way to make money you’ll have a reliable and relatively easy method to top up your gold reserves whenever you want additional gold resource.
-The methods I recommend to farm gold in Darkest Dungeon in approximate order of efficiency are:
+When you initially start playing Darkest Dungeon gaining money can seem like a constant uphill battle but once you understand how to make money you’ll have a reliable and relatively easy method to top up your gold reserves whenever you want additional gold resource.
+The methods I recommend for Darkest Dungeon gold farming in Darkest Dungeon in approximate order of efficiency are:

 Antiquarian and Sacrifice Hero Runs